Wild West Mini Aussies

 While further research is being conducted on grain-free diets in dogs, it’s best to play it safe and ensure your dog food ingredient label consists of protein, carbs from grains, and fat, and the first few ingredients are not peas, lentils, chickpeas, potatoes, etc. (non-grain carbs).

-We feed Fromm Family Adult Gold blend (Puppy Gold for 8 months and younger) and Purina Pro Plan Savor Shredded blend.
+We feed Purina Pro Plan Shredded blend.
 We alternate proteins every few months - salmon, lamb, beef, chicken - but we only recommend this if your dog is not sensitive to certain protein or food changes.
-For the adults we mix Fromm and Purina 50/50, but this is not totally necessary if you do not want to mix.
 It is just good practice to switch up the food and nutrients your dogs are getting so they are not eating the same thing for years.
 You can simply alternate the bags of food every few months, gradually introducing the new food.

 These foods are exceptionally made and contain a great ingredient list with nutritional balance, and the doggies love the taste.
 I recommend this dog food to everyone.
-We purchase the food (any many other items) through PetFlow where you get free shipping and an additional discount when you set up auto-ship.
+We purchase the food (any many other items) through Chewy's autoship service.

 Lastly, this should not cause panic or anything even close to that if you are currently feeding a grain free food, it’s simply a FYI.
 Check out the ingredient label on your dog’s food, and if it doesn’t seem right based on this information, make a gradual switch to something that does.
 If your dog’s food does seem to raise an eyebrow, look for symptoms like fatigue, difficulty breathing/constant heavy panting, coughing and fainting (2) and get them checked out by a trusted vet if you’re concerned.